makdoodie/makdoodie/README.md

 ---

 ### 🙋‍♂️ About Me
-With a solid background in computer science from the University of South Florida, I'm enthusiastic about the world of tech.
-My proficiency lies in C++ and Python, but I harbor a passion for cybersecurity.
-Currently, I'm working my way towards earning the Security+ certification from CompTIA.
-If you're into all things tech, I'd love to connect!
+With a robust foundation in computer science from the University of South Florida, my journey in the tech world has been driven by a passion for innovation and efficiency.
+My skills are deeply rooted in C++ and Python.
+As I continue to expand my expertise, I'm eager to connect with fellow tech enthusiasts who share a fascination for seamless and agile technology solutions.

 ---